Within This Page

 Understanding total energy use at a facility is also important when exploring appropriate alternative energy systems.
 Cogeneration systems, for example, should be sized to meet consistent electrical and thermal loads in order to be practical and cost-effective.
 If power used for space cooling represents a large expense, a PV system sized to reduce this peak can translate into more significant cost savings.

 During planning of alternative generation systems, it is critical to consider integration into existing electrical systems and/or the utility grid.
 Requirements for utility interconnection vary state-by-state and often utility-by-utility.
-Links to several state regulations can be found at the DSIRE website; check with local utilities and/or regional authorities for specific permitting and interconnection requirements.
+Links to several state regulations can be found at DSIRE; check with local utilities and/or regional authorities for specific permitting and interconnection requirements.

 Site considerations are also important during planning.
 In addition to the obvious (e.g. PV systems should not be shaded, wind turbines should have access to consistent winds), designers should consider aesthetic and noise impacts of the technologies.